Grandparents' Day Ideas: Make Memories That Last

 Fostering a Lasting Legacy

-You have the potential to be a major influence in shaping the lives of your grandchildren.
-You can be a positive role model and sources of inspiration for them.
-Grandparents’ Day is the perfect time to highlight and celebrate the unique bond between generations, so why not make it a special day starting this year?
+You have the chance to be a major influence on your grandchildren.
+You can be both a positive role model and source of inspiration for them.
+Grandparents’ Day is the perfect time to highlight and celebrate your relationship, so why not make it a special day starting this year?

 Then keep nurturing the relationship all year, and see what amazing humans your grandchildren become.